 Serve with avocado, onion rings, or cheese as per diet requirement.
 Calories are counted without extras.

-- Heat oil in a large size saucepan on medium heat, and cook chopped onion for 2-3 minutes
+- Heat oil in a large size saucepan on medium heat, and cook chopped onion for 2-3 minutes1 cup yellow onion, 2 tablespoon olive oil

 - To this add chopped fresh garlic and cook further for 2-3 mins on medium heat.
-Cook them until golden brown.
+Cook them until golden brown.2 tablespoon garlic

 - add canned diced tomatoes, tomato paste, cumin powder, red chili flakes, black peppers, and salt.
-Mix well and let it simmer.
+Mix well and let it simmer.2 canned diced tomato, 2 tablespoon tomato paste, 1 teaspoon red chili flakes, 1 teaspoon cumin powder, 1 teaspoon black pepper, 1.5 teaspoon salt

 - Once the tomato gravy starts simmering, It is time to crack eggs.
-Make small indents in the gravy bed with the help of a spoon and place eggs.
+Make small indents in the gravy bed with the help of a spoon and place eggs.10 eggs

 - Cover the lid and simmer it for 15-20 minutes.
 You can throw some tomato sauce using a spoon over eggs to help them cook faster.